 "I've also swapped out my lighter gel moisturizers for a moisturizer with ceramides this winter.
-Right now, I love the Dr. Jart Ceramidin Cream in the morning because it has a velvety finish, which makes a perfect base for foundation and sinks in instantly.
+Right now, I love Dr. Jart's Ceramidin Cream ($48) in the morning because it has a velvety finish, which makes a perfect base for foundation and sinks in instantly.
 My skin feels bouncy and soft, and I swear I see fewer wrinkles under my eyes and on my forehead, too."

 "My dermatologist recommended that I up the ante with retinol this winter, as sun sensitivities are less of an issue post-summer weather.
 Essentially, retinol is a vitamin A derivative that works to stimulate the metabolism of skin cells and encourage collagen production.
 According to celebrity esthetician Renée Rouleau, it can be absorbed within the skin and, when combined with certain enzymes, is converted into tretinoin (the acid form of vitamin A, also known as retinoic acid).
 So here's the gist: Using a well-formulated and stable product with retinol will visibly reduce the appearance of sun damage, brown spots, lines, wrinkles, and large pores."